joshrterry/CyberKit/README.md

 # CyberKit

-A collection of Linux hardening scripts made by Josh Terry
+A Linux hardening script made by Josh Terry